OpenGPTX/docs/notebooks/applications/spark/Kubeflow-Pipeline-with-Spark.md

 # Kubeflow Pipeline with Spark

+Notebooks might not be the most convinent way to run long Spark jobs.
 This guide will cover how to use Spark inside Kubeflow Pipeline.
 There is also a [working example](./notebooks/spark_kfp_example.ipynb) available in the repo.

 1. For running the pipelines from inside the notebook, we need to connect to the KF Pipelines API server.
 The steps are provided [here](../../../pipelines/notebook-access.md).

 2. To run Spark, we need to create a `SparkApplication` in `Cluster` mode.
-Using the below function, one can provide the docker image(with all the needed packages already installed) and the resources needed for the drivers and executors and the `application_file` which is the script to run.
+Using the below function, one can provide the docker image (with all the needed packages already installed) and the resources needed for the drivers and executors and the `application_file` which is the script to run.

-The `application_file` can be some script file already present inside the docker image(as shown in the [example](./notebooks/spark_kfp_example.ipynb)), or can be a file on s3 (eg [here](./Using-S3-SparkApplication-mainApplicationFile.md)).
+The `application_file` can be some [python file](https://github.com/OpenGPTX/docker-images/blob/main/spark/python/delta-lake-examples/num.py) already present inside the docker image (as shown in the [example](./notebooks/spark_kfp_example.ipynb)), or can be a file on s3 (eg [here](./Using-S3-SparkApplication-mainApplicationFile.md#way2-irsa)).

-Docs about Spark Operator [here](https://github.com/GoogleCloudPlatform/spark-on-k8s-operator/blob/master/docs/user-guide.md).
+Docs about configuring the `SparkApplication` can be found [here](https://github.com/GoogleCloudPlatform/spark-on-k8s-operator/blob/master/docs/user-guide.md) and some other examples are located [here](https://github.com/GoogleCloudPlatform/spark-on-k8s-operator/tree/master/examples).

 ```python
 namespace = os.environ["NAMESPACE"]  # firstname-lastname